kevto/javaee-visrec/README.md

 # javaee-visrec
-Example implementation for Java EE.
+Reference implementation of JSR 381 for JavaEE.